 The only budget sheets we tested that came close to the Target Threshold sheets for warmth and overall quality were the polyester Micro Flannel sheets, and they were clingier to sleep under and twice the price.
 If you don’t need or want to invest $100 in a higher-quality, longer-lasting set of flannel sheets, the Target Threshold Flannel Sheet Set is a great alternative.

 Hands down, the softest sheets we tested were the L.L.Bean Premium Supima Flannel Sheets.
 They’re thicker and softer than the L.L.Bean Ultrasoft Flannel Sheet Set, giving a slightly sturdier and more plush feeling.
 We’re confident that both L.L.Bean sets will hold up well to multiple washings, but the Premium Supima version felt a little more heavenly to sleep under.
-They’re also almost twice the price, however, at nearly $180 for a queen set, so they’re worth the cost only if you want the ultimate warmth and softness against your skin.
+They’re also almost twice the price, however, so they’re worth the cost only if you want the ultimate warmth and softness against your skin.

 While most of the sheets gave us that great cozy feeling when we first crawled into bed, L.L.Bean’s Premium Supima sheets were so plush and cozy that we couldn’t stop smiling and wiggling our toes against the sheets’ texture.
 We didn’t think we could actually feel joy crawling into flannel sheets in the dead of July for this guide’s testing, but these sheets made us giddy.
 They were just so soft, and one of our absolute favorites to sleep on.